openstack/osprofiler/README.rst

         * Put in python clients headers with trace info (if profiler is inited)

         * Add OSprofiler WSGI middleware to service, that will init profiler, if there are special trace headers.

         Actually the algorithm is a bit more complex.
-Python client sign trace info with a HMAC key passed to profiler.init, and WSGI middleware checks that it's signed with HMAC that is specified in api-paste.ini.
-So only the user that knows HMAC key in api-paste.ini can init profiler properly and send trace info that will be actually processed.
+The Python client will also sign the trace info with a `HMAC`_ key passed to profiler.init, and on reception the WSGI middleware will check that it's signed with the **same** HMAC key that is specified in api-paste.ini.
+This ensures that only the user that knows the HMAC key in api-paste.ini can init a profiler properly and send trace info that will be actually processed.
+This ensures that trace info that is sent in that does **not** pass the HMAC validation will be discarded.

     * RPC API